esr360/Kayzen-GS/README.md

 You can set as many different breakpoints as you like to use in the grid system - just amend the below Sass map as desired.
 These values are used for both the default grid system and the semantic grid system.

-> The helper classes used throughout the grid system are generated from these values.
+> The helper classes used for the default grid system are generated from these values.

 ```css
 $breakpoints: (